 Termites can cause serious damage to your Philadelphia house and should be taken care of quickly to avoid damage to your home's structural integrity.

 One of the best ways to permanently get rid of termites is to do a termite fumigation.
-We may recommend this type of termite treatment in Philadelphia depending on your situation.
+We may recommend this type of pest control in Philadelphia depending on your situation.

 Need eco-friendly termite treatment in Philadelphia, Pennsylvania?
 Call us today for a free quote and get these pests out of your home for good!

-We have certified commercial termite technicians ready to put an end to all of your termite worries at your place of business in Philadelphia
+We have certified commercial pest control technicians ready to put an end to all of your termite worries if you are a business owner in Philadelphia

 Our average termite treatment cost in Philadelphia is around $595, with prices ranging from $250 to $995 for most services.
 But factors like the size of your home, the extent of your termite infestation and where the problem is located can all make a difference when determining the final price.